Performance of Empirical Risk Minimization for Linear Regression with Dependent Data

 { \textbf{Keywords:} empirical risk minimization, linear regression, time series, oracle inequality}

 { \textbf{JEL:} C13, C14, C22, C55}

 \symbolfootnote[0]{\\

-$^{\dag}$ Department of Economics and Business, Universitat Pompeu Fabra and Barcelona GSE;\\ e-mail: \texttt{christian.brownlees@upf.edu}.\\ $^{\ddag}$ CREATES and Department of Economics and Business Economics, Aarhus University; \\ e-mail: \texttt{gsgudmundsson@econ.au.dk}.\\ $^*$ Corresponding author. \\ We have benefited from discussions with Liudas Giraitis, Emmanuel Guerre, Gabor Lugosi, Jordi Llorens-Terrazas, Yaping Wang and Geert Mesters as well as seminar participants at the Granger Center, Nottingham University; School of Economics and Finance, Queen Mary University of London.
-Christian Brownlees acknowledges support from the Spanish Ministry of Science and Technology (Grant MTM2012-37195) and the Spanish Ministry of Economy and Competitiveness through the Severo Ochoa Programme for Centres of Excellence in R\&D (SEV-2011-0075). }
+$^{\dag}$ Department of Economics and Business, Universitat Pompeu Fabra and Barcelona GSE;\\ e-mail: \texttt{christian.brownlees@upf.edu}.\\ $^{\ddag}$ Department of Economics and Business Economics, Aarhus University; \\ e-mail: \texttt{gsgudmundsson@econ.au.dk}.\\ $^*$ Corresponding author. \\ We have benefited from discussions with Liudas Giraitis, Emmanuel Guerre, Petra Laketa, Gabor Lugosi, Stanislav Nagy, Jordi Llorens-Terrazas, Yaping Wang and Geert Mesters as well as seminar participants at the Granger Center, Nottingham University; School of Economics and Finance, Queen Mary University of London.
+Christian Brownlees acknowledges support from the Spanish Ministry of Science and Technology (Grant MTM2012-37195) and the Spanish Ministry of Economy and Competitiveness through the Severo Ochoa Programme for Centres of Excellence in R\&D (SEV-2011-0075).
+Gu\dh mundur Stef\'an Gu\dh mundsson acknowledges financial support from the Danish National Research Foundation (DNRF Chair grant number DNRF154). }